This survey series provides England’s best source of data on trends in child mental health.

 The latest survey was funded by the Department of Health and Social Care, commissioned by NHS Digital, and carried out by the National Centre for Social Research, the Office for National Statistics and Youthinmind.

-Please note: The Predictors of Mental Disorders Topic Report will be released following the initial publication at a later date.
+Please note: The Predictors of Mental Disorders Topic Report has been released following the initial publication on 26 March 2019.